All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Monthly review (takes 15 minutes): - Review weekly trends.
 Are scores improving, stable, or declining? - Compare objective measurements (weight, body measurements, pain scores, range of motion) to baseline - Prepare questions for your provider check-in - Note any supply issues (running low on peptide, need more syringes, bacteriostatic water)

 The automates much of this tracking.
 If you prefer pen and paper, a simple notebook works.
-The format does not matter as long as you use it consistently.
+The format doesn't matter as long as you use it consistently.

 Bring your tracking data to every provider appointment.
-Your provider cannot optimize what they cannot see.
+Your provider can't improve what they can't see.

 Frequently Asked Questions